chinchang/kushagra.dev/posts/2019-08-23-strong-vs-em.md

 </p>
 ```

-I compare importance with hierarchy because if someone needs to quickly scan all such items described in the paragraphs, they can just glance at the `strong` texts which also appear bold.
+They are acting similar to headings, visually.
+I compare importance with hierarchy because if someone needs to quickly scan all such items described in the paragraphs, they can just glance at the `strong` texts which also appear bold (and hence seemingly higher up the hierarchy).

 ### Seriousness